Kitchen Serf

 How Can I Make Condensed Milk?

-The easiest solution is to make your own homemade sweetened condensed milk with either a can of evaporated milk and granulated sugar or a combination of whole milk and cream and granulated sugar.
+The easiest solution is to make your own homemade sweetened condensed milk with either a can of evaporated milk and granulated sugar or a combination of whole milk or cream and granulated sugar.

 So voila, evaporated milk + sugar, heated for at least 30 minutes will yield sweetened condensed milk for you.